methaveelu/GA-proj-1-MTV/README.md

 setInterval(enemySpawn, 1000)
 ```
 ### Enemy Spawn & Movement
-A function called 'drawEnemies' will extract the randomize enemy location values and
+* A function called 'drawEnemies' will extract the randomize enemy location values and input them to a new 'enemy' div tag, which will be recurssively created as long as the game is running.

-to ensure the enemy location is updated on the screen as it moves from left to right.
+- To ensure the enemy location is updated on the screen as it moves from left to right.

-works in conjunction with the moveEnemies function.
+clears initial location of enemy to ensure enemy doesnt become a 'long train' fo enemies

 enemy will "appear and disappear" from left to right.